Electric Vehicle Charging Load Forecasting: An Experimental Comparison of Machine Learning Methods: The EV Charging Load Forecasting Problem and Related Methods

-As already mentioned, this study compares forecasting models spanning traditional statistical approaches, machine learning, and deep learning.
-The selection balances established baselines with state-of-the-art methods well-suited for time series forecasting in the context of EV consumption.
+This study compares forecasting models spanning traditional statistical approaches, machine learning, and deep learning.
+Rather than attempting to cover all available architectures in the literature, we focus on a set of widely used, well-understood baselines that are representative of major model families in time series forecasting.

 ARIMA (Autoregressive Integrated Moving Average) serves as a baseline due to its simplicity, interpretability, and long-standing use in time series analysis \cite{b9}.
 XGBoost (Extreme Gradient Boosting) is a tree-based ensemble method capable of efficiently modeling non-linear relationships, providing a strong benchmark against both statistical and deep learning approaches \cite{b10}.
 Gated Recurrent Units (GRU) are recurrent neural networks designed to handle sequential data through gating mechanisms, mitigating vanishing gradient issues and capturing medium- to long-term dependencies \cite{b11}.
-Long Short-Term Memory (LSTM) networks extend traditional RNNs with memory cells and gating mechanisms, enabling the modeling of long-range temporal dependencies, and remain widely used in time series forecasting as a robust deep learning architecture \cite{b12}.
+Long Short-Term Memory (LSTM) networks extend traditional RNNs with memory cells and gating mechanisms, enabling the modeling of long-range temporal dependencies, and remain widely used in time series forecasting as robust deep learning architectures \cite{b12}.
 Based on self-attention mechanisms, Transformers can capture dependencies across entire sequences in parallel and are increasingly applied in time series forecasting \cite{b13}.

+These five models were chosen because (i) they are considered typical reference points in both the EV charging and broader load-forecasting literature, (ii) they cover complementary modeling paradigms (linear statistical, tree-based ensemble, and sequential deep learning), and (iii) they are readily available in mature open-source implementations, which facilitates reproducibility.